view7677/java-interview-questions/pages/Java_8.md

 #### 52. What is the target type of a lambda expression ?

+The target type of a lambda expression represents a type to which the expression can be converted.

+The target type for a lambda expression is a functional interface.

+The lambda expression must have same parameter type as the parameter in the function of the interface.
+It must also return a type compatible with the return type of function.

 #### 53. What are the main differences between an interface with default method and an abstract class in Java 8?

+An interface with a default method appears same as an Abstract class in Java.
+But there are subtle differences between two.

+1. **Instance variable**: An interface cannot have instance variables.
+An abstract class can have instance variables.
+2. **Constructor**: An interface cannot have a constructor.
+An abstract class can have constructor.
+3. **Concrete Method**: An interface cannot have concrete methods other than default method.
+An abstract class is allowed to define concrete methods with implementation.
+4. **Lambda**: An interface with exactly one default method can be used for lambda expression.
+An abstract class cannot be used for lambda expression.